Five Reasons Children, and Adults, Should Study Ballet

 Ballet requires extreme precision.
 This in turn requires the student to learn the value of patience, persistence, and perseverance.
 The complexity of ballet technique teaches organizational skills and lends itself to creating order in life.
 Most of all, ballet training develops tremendous concentration skills.
 To succeed in ballet, students must train themselves to focus, shutting out extraneous distractions.

 4. Ballet exercises the brain as well as the body

 Ballet requires thinking with both sides of the brain.
 It develops strong creative thinking skills, mental multitasking skills, and imagination.
-The Children’s Creative Dance Club in New York City emphasizes mathematical skills to students through the use of spatial relationships, music, and rhythm.
+The Children’s Creative Dance Club Division and The Performing Arts Pre-Professional Division at The Ballet Club in New York City emphasize mathematical skills to students through the use of spatial relationships, music, and rhythm.
 Quick memorization of sequences is essential.

 5. Ballet is FUN!

 Fun does not begin to describe the joy that one can feel while dancing and learning ballet technique.
 Dancing is a joyful, exhilarating experience.
 To take space, to fly through the air, to make your body move in incredible ways is an experience that can rarely be matched.
 It is life- giving!